mueller-ma/openhab-mdi/README.md

 ## Using the iconset

 That's easy.
 Just copy all files from the `iconset` folder to your openHAB configuration in the folder `icons/classic`.

+## TODO

+- Create intermediate folders for output.
+For now these need to be created manually before the script is run.